 Cogswell, Dr. Henry D.

 Dr. Henry Cogswell believed that if people had access to cool drinking water they wouldn’t consume alcohol.
-It was his dream to build one drinking fountain for every 100 saloons across the U.S. He built many of them.
+Therefore it was his dream to build one drinking fountain for every 100 saloons across the U.S. And he built many of them.
 Learn more about the eccentric Dr. Henry D. Cogswell.

 Editor and Writer